substrate-asia/hackathon-2023-summer/projects/45-MoonLayer/README.md

 As a Sovereign Rollup scaling solution, MoonLayer leverages scalability of Moonbeam with faster transaction performance and lower gas fees, while inheriting security of Moonbeam and Polkadot.

 MoonLayer’s integration with EVM allows existing decentralized applications (dApps) from Moonbeam and Ethereum to be effortlessly deployed on its platform.

-MoonLayer incorporates a bridge with Moonbeam, enabling the seamless transfer of assets between MoonLayer and Moonbeam with minimized gas fees.

 MoonLayer employs a decentralized sequencer system, fostering trustlessness and decentralization, whereas other rollups often rely on centralized sequencers, creating potential single points of failure.